AlibabaCloudDocs/dts/intl.en-US/Data Synchronization/Synchronize data to or from an Apsara PolarDB cluster/Synchronize data from a PolarDB for MySQL cluster to an AnalyticDB for PostgreSQL
         instance.md

 ## Precautions

 -   DTS uses read and write resources of the source and destination databases during initial full data synchronization.
-This may increase the load of the database server.
+This may increase the loads of the database servers.
 If the database performance is unfavorable, the specification is low, or the data volume is large, database services may become unavailable.
 For example, DTS occupies a large amount of read and write resources in the following cases: a large number of slow SQL queries are performed on the source database, the tables have no primary keys, or a deadlock occurs in the destination database.
 Before you synchronize data, evaluate the impact of data synchronization on the performance of the source and destination databases.
 We recommend that you synchronize data during off-peak hours.
 For example, you can synchronize data when the CPU utilization of the source and destination databases is less than 30%.
 -   During initial full data synchronization, concurrent INSERT operations cause fragmentation in the tables of the destination instance.
 After initial full data synchronization is complete, the tablespace of the destination instance is larger than that of the source cluster.

 ## Limits